-To help local schools save money on their water bill, Hunter Water has provided data loggers to 65 local schools which are then connected to their water meter to track water usage in real time via the internet.
+To help local schools save money on their water bill, Hunter Water provided data loggers to 65 local schools which were then connected to their water meter to track water usage in real time via the internet.

-This program involves schools' water meters being fitted with an electronic device that measures water usage in real time and relays the information to an electronic portal that can be viewed by teachers, students, administrators and the Water Efficiency team at Hunter Water.
+This program involved schools' water meters being fitted with an electronic device that measured water usage in real time and relayed the information to an electronic portal that could be viewed by teachers, students, administrators and the Water Efficiency team at Hunter Water.

-The portal can also be used in subjects such as maths and geography to teach students how to use a graph and to demonstrate the school's water usage peaks and troughs.
+The portal was also used in subjects such as maths and geography to teach students how to use a graph and to demonstrate the school's water usage peaks and troughs.

 Read our Case Study: Lambton High School

-If you want to get your school involved in the Leakage in Schools Program, email email@example.com.
+If your school is interested in learning more about the Leakage in Schools Program, email email@example.com.

 Click on the graph above to enlarge.